gAndy50/SigilBeef/README.md

 #ABOUT

 This is a wrapper of the Sigil library for the Beef programming language.
 You can use Sigil to create small games and for rapid prototyping.
+You can find out more about Sigil under the Links section.

 #LICENSE